hugo-eureka-esr/.github/profile/README.md

-# The Hugo Eureka ESR Project
+# The Eureka ESR Project

 > [!IMPORTANT]
 > The theme is not ready yet.
 View its progress here: [Preparing release roadmap](https://github.com/orgs/hugo-eureka-esr/projects/1)

-Hugo Eureka is a theme originally created by WANG Chucheng, but appears to have been abandoned.
+Eureka is a theme originally created by WANG Chucheng, but appears to have been abandoned.
 By forking the theme and its related projects, we aim to bring this beautiful theme back to life.

 ## Goal of this organization